learnk8s/learnk8s.io/src/best-practices/governance.v2.md

 Zalando has a concise policy to define roles and ServiceAccounts.

-First, they describe they requirements:
+First, they describe their requirements:

-- Users should be able to deploy but they shouldn't be allowed to read Secrets for example
+- Users should be able to deploy, but they shouldn't be allowed to read Secrets for example
 - Admins should get full access to all resources
-- Applications should not get write access to the Kubernetes API by default
+- Applications should not gain write access to the Kubernetes API by default
-- It should be possible to write to the Kubernetes API for some applications.
+- It should be possible to write to the Kubernetes API for some uses.

 The four requirements translate into five separate Roles: